-Postoperative Instructions for Laser / Biopsy of Throat or Vocal Cord Area
+Post-operative Instructions for Throat or Vocal Cord Area Surgery

 Rest: Plan to rest the evening after your operation.
 Even after minor surgery, you may feel drowsy or tired for a number of hours.
 You may also have fatigue, muscle aches and a sore throat for 1-2 days.

 Nausea and Vomiting: It is common to have 2-3 episodes of nausea and vomiting.
 If it persists through the night, call the office in the morning.

 Temperature: Generally, the body temperature does not raise much above 100 degrees following surgery.
 A slight rise is to be expected.
 It is normal to have a low-grade fever for up to a week after surgery.
 Report any persistent temperature above 101.5 degrees one hour after Tylenol or pain medication is given.

 Discomfort and Pain: Contact the office if there is severe discomfort or pain that severely limits breathing or swallowing.